Aphrodite's Child: Paris, and first album

 In Paris the band signed to Mercury Records and were christened "Aphrodite's Child" by Lou Reizner, releasing their second single "Rain and Tears", a reworking of Pachelbel's Canon in D major.
 With this song the band became an overnight sensation in France and several other European countries in which the single charted well, despite the song being sung in English.
 It sold over one million copies, and was awarded a gold disc.
 In October of the same year, the band released their first album End of the World.
 The album contained equal amounts of psychedelic pop songs and ballads in the vein of Procol Harum or The Moody Blues.

 The band began touring around Europe, and in January 1969 they recorded a single in Italian for the Sanremo Festival, in which they did not participate.
 Their next hit single was "I Want to Live", an arrangement of the song "Plaisir d'amour".

 Recording in London and second album

 For their second album, the band traveled to London to record at the Trident Studios.
 The first single from the album, "Let Me Love, Let Me Live" was released in November, while the album It's Five O'Clock came out in January 1970.
 It featured more successful ballads (like the title song), but also songs that crossed many musical genres including country rock.

 After their second album, the band began touring again, this time without Vangelis who preferred to stay in Paris and record the music for Henry Chapier's film, Sex Power.
-Vangelis was replaced on stage by Harris Halkitis.
+For promotional appearances live and on television, Vangelis was replaced on stage as keyboard player by his brother Nikos Papathanassiou.
 The year 1970 went by with the band promoting their latest album and Vangelis working on his first film project.
 To keep the steady flow of hits, the band released another single in August 1970, "Spring, Summer, Winter and Fall".
+The band toured Spain and Italy, again without Vangelis, and with Harris Halkitis standing in on keyboards.